ddzyne/ohsmart-client/README.md

           // name for this field, gets sent to the API
           name: 'some_string',

-          // field is required or not
+          // field is required or not.
+Not applicable to radio buttons or group fields
           required: true,

+          // validation options for textfields.
+Can be 'email'...
+          validation: 'email',

           // optional field description, can be a string or a language object
           description: 'Some description',